phaserjs/phaser-ce/README.md

 ## Unreleased

+### Updates

+* Tilemap#addTilesetImage, Tilemap#createFromObjects, and Tilemap#createLayer print the map's contents (following the usual warning) in the console if you pass a bad name or identifier.
+* Tileset#addTilesetImage gives a little more information when warning about image dimension mismatches.

 ### Bug Fixes

 * Fixed bug that did not show the last line of text on a BitmapText when the last character was the one that created the need for a newLine (when maxWidth was set).